Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 Our work has been evaluated with two servers with 4-socket multi-core CPUs and 100 Gbps NICs directly connected with a DAC cable.
 While we generally focus on trends rather than individual data points, other combinations of end-host network stacks and hardware may exhibit different performance characteristics.
 All our scripts use `network_setup.sh` to configure the NIC to allow a specific benchmark to be performed.
 Some of these configurations may be specific to Mellanox NICs (e.g. enabling aRFS).

-### Running Experiments
+### Assumptions

-This section assumes that
+The next section assumes that

 * you used the instructions in [Section 2](#setup-servers) to setup the servers;
 * there is another secondary connection between the two servers through a **separate** NIC and receiver can be reached at the IP address `128.84.155.115` through that interface;
 * the IP address of the NIC to be profiled is set to be `192.168.10.114` for the sender, and `192.168.10.115` for the receiver, in accordance with [Section 2.5](#install-ofed-driver-mellanox-nic-and-configure-nics);
 * and that the name of the interface of the NIC to be profiled is `enp37s0f1`.

 The scripts given below have hardcoded default arguments in accordance with the above assumptions, so that they can be run as is.
 Please make sure you change the command-lines below to reflect any differences between your setup and the assumptions, refer to [Section 3](#running-an-experiment) on how to do that.

+### Running Experiments

 All experiments must be run as `sudo`.
+Run the scripts corresponding to each experiment on the sender and receiver respectively.

 ```
 sudo -s